-Greenwich's National Maritime Museum is holding a major exhibition of the work of world-famous photography Ansel Adams next month that could appeal to those staying in luxury suites in London.
+Greenwich’s National Maritime Museum is holding a major exhibition of the work of world-famous photography Ansel Adams next month that could appeal to those staying in luxury hotels London.

 Starting on November 9th, the show will be a look back at some of the US photographer’s most famous images of American landscapes, including some prints that are around three metres in size.